Hip fracture: Types

 Trochanteric fractures are subdivided into either intertrochanteric (between the greater and lesser trochanter) or pertrochanteric (through the trochanters) by the Müller AO Classification of fractures.
 Practically, the difference between these types is minor.
 The terms are often used synonymously.
 An isolated trochanteric fracture involves one of the trochanters without going through the anatomical axis of the femur, and may occur in young individuals due to forceful muscle contraction.
-Yet, an isolated trochanteric fracture may not be regarded as a true hip fracture because it is not cross-sectional.

 Prevention

 The majority of hip fractures are the result of a fall, particularly in the elderly.
 Therefore, identifying why the fall occurred, and implementing treatments or changes, is key to reducing the occurrence of hip fractures.
 Multiple contributing factors are often identified.
 These can include environmental factors and medical factors (such as postural hypotension or co-existing disabilities from disease such as Stroke or Parkinson's disease which cause visual and/or balance impairments).
 A recent study has identified a high incidence of undiagnosed cervical spondylotic myelopathy (CSM) amongst patients with a hip fracture.
 This is relatively unrecognised consequent of CSM.

 Additionally, there is some evidence to systems designed to offer protection in the case of a fall.
 Hip protectors, for example appear to decrease the number of hip fractures among the elderly, but they are often not used.